mkorpela/pabot/README.md

 First 4 rows contain information that should not be edited - pabot will edit these when something changes.
 After this come the suite names.

-There are two possibilities to influence the execution:
+There are three possibilities to influence the execution:

   * The order of suites can be changed.
   * If a directory (or a directory structure) should be executed sequentially, add the directory suite name to a row.
+  * You can add a line with text `#WAIT` to force executor to wait until all previous suites have been executed.

 ### Global variables